nhsconnect/prm-practice-migration/guide/01-kick-off.md

-## Additional topics for your Kickoff
+## Additional topics for your Kick-off

-The Kickoff is a good opportunity to also run through the following...
+The Kick-off is a good opportunity to also run through the following...

 ### Common data issues, housekeeping and clean up tasks